Soft skills are much more than just being nice.

 But soft skills are much more than just being nice.
 Customer service agents deescalate bad situations, advocate for customers internally and communicate complex ideas to non-technical customers.

+Master the soft skills and the technical prowess won’t matter nearly as much as you think.
 That’s why it’s so important that everyone in customer service understands the value of flexing their soft skills.
 They aren’t easily acquired, and not everyone has them.
 But by emphasizing the importance of soft skills we can all work better, together!